 As recently as 2018, commercial baby food has been found to contain dangerous heavy metals.
 Most popular packaged baby food companies–including those offering organic options–were found to produce baby food that contained at least one heavy metal, such as lead, cadmium, and inorganic arsenic.
 Arsenic levels are frequently present in rice-based foods, such as rice baby cereal and rice puffs for toddlers.
 And while the presence of harmful chemicals in baby food is plenty frightening, the environmental toll of plastic baby food containers is huge.
 So what’s a parent to do?
 When you make your own baby food at home, you have much more control over what your baby is actually going to ingest.
 There are many baby food makers on the market, and regular blenders and food processors can work just fine as well.
 For bonus points: let your older children (safely) help prepare the baby food!

 Bath time is a wonderful time to decompress after a long day, and this goes for children as well as grownups!
-By ritualizing your childrens’ baths, they will appreciate the routine as something relaxing and calm.
-Adding zero waste bath products to the mix will ensure that bath-time is eco-friendly and easy on your wallet (reusable bath accessories such as our Bath Brush with Handle and Bath Brush with Knob will last far longer than plastic loofahs).
+By ritualizing your childrens’ baths, they will appreciate the routine as something relaxing and calming.
+Adding zero waste bath products to the mix will ensure that bath-time is eco-friendly.
+Replace plastic loofahs and sponges with real loofas and reusable bath accessories like wood and natural fiber brushes.
 A few drops of lavender or chamomile essential oil in bath water can also help little ones settle down at night.

 In many cultures, food preparation is a sacred activity.
-Busy western parents, however, often find themselves resorting to prepackaged meals, often with plastic packaging (no good!).
-It can also be tempting to order delivery, but this too comes at a cost: the plastic utensils and straws that are often included with your meal wreck havoc on the environment.
-And unless your delivery driver sports an electric car, they are adding harmful emissions to the atmosphere just by delivering your meal.
+Busy western parents, however, often find themselves resorting to prepackaged meals, often with plastic packaging.
+It can also be tempting to order delivery, but this too comes at a cost: plastic containers are rarely re-used and plastic utensils and straws are often included with your meal.
 One solution to keep your dinner routine a zero waste one?
 Designate a specific time each week where you meal prep lunch and dinner for the next five to seven days.
-Once you get the hang of it, it can actually be quite a relaxing activity.
+Weekly meal prep becomes easier and faster with practice.

 One important way to keep your family active and eco-friendly is to purchase high quality zero waste products that replace the disposable products you’ve been using.
 Zero waste water bottles for you and your children are a good way to eliminate the need for plastic water bottles.
 The same goes for sustainably produced coffee mugs and hot/cold cups.
 When it comes to school lunches, stock up on reusable straws for your little ones.
 And don’t forget to send your kids to school with a reusable lunch bag, such as our canvas Lunch Bag.